The Scriptures

 The Person and Work of the Holy Spirit

-Angels, Good and Evil
+Satan and Evil

-We believe in the reality and personality of angels.
-We believe that God created an innumerable company of these sinless, spiritual beings who were to be His messengers (Neh 9:6; Ps 148:2; Matt 24:31; Luke 1:19; Heb 1:14).
 We believe in the personality of Satan.
 He is a fallen angel who led a great company of angels into rebellion against God (Isa 14:12-17; Ezek 28:12-15).
-He is the great enemy of God and man, and his angels are his agents in the prosecution of his unholy purposes.
+He is the great enemy of God and man.
+Those fallen angels, referred to as demons, are his agents in the prosecution of their unholy purposes.
 He shall be eternally punished in the Lake of Fire (Matt 25:41; Rev 20:10).

 Man